nsrr/hchs-documentation/pages/dataset-introduction.md

 For the NSRR, we have chosen key datasets and variables from the BioLINCC posting and collapsed them into new, NSRR-specific datasets.
 The following HCHS/SOL individual datasets have been converted and processed into the NSRR-specific format.

 **Note:** Participants were asked at the time of informed consent about future data sharing.
 The HCHS/SOL Coordinating Center **removed data for subjects** who did not consent to sharing their data.
-The [**any_permit**](https://sleepdata.org/datasets/hchs/variables/any_permit) may be used to identify this subset of participants.
+The [**any_permit**](https://sleepdata.org/datasets/hchs/variables/any_permit) indicates which subjects consented to sharing and which did not.
+Among those who did not consent to sharing, data will be set to missing.

 ### `part_derv_lad1.sas7bdat` (Baseline Visit)